davreev/SpatialSlur/README.md

 + __SlurDynamics__ contains a projection based constraint solver and various constraint types for geometry optimization and form-finding.
 This is an implementation of principles described in (1) and follows many of the implementation details given in (2).

-+ __SlurField__ contains generic data structures for discrete and continuous tensor field representations along with various algorithms for processing, sampling, and visualization.
++ __SlurField__ contains generic data structures for discrete and continuous scalar/vector/tensor field representations along with various algorithms for processing, sampling, and visualization.

 + __SlurMesh__ contains half-edge data structures for discrete representations of networks and surfaces along with various algorithms for geometry processing, topological traversal, segmentation, and subdivision.